luosw07/luosw07.github.io/_talks/2025-01-17-topological-manifolds.md

 location: "Tencent Meeting, Online"
 ---

 The undergraduates at Hua Loo-Keng Talent Program in Mathematics organized a seminar on smooth manifolds after learning topology and basic differential geometry during 2025 winter vacation.
+I gave 2 lectures in this seminar and the following is the first lecture on **topological manifolds**.

-I gave 2 lectures in this seminar and the following is the first lecture on topological manifolds.
 I first gave a revision of basic concepts, such as **countability and separability** in point-set topology before introducing definition and properties of topological manifolds.
 I also discussed concepts like **local homeomorphism, topological group and the homogenous property of connected topological manifolds**.

 📼 Click to view the **[RECORD](https://meeting.tencent.com/crm/KeXdVW9P09)** of the lecture on Tencent Meeting Website (**External**).